petesramek/petesramek/README.md

 Most of my background is in backend, cloud, mobile, and distributed systems.
 I invest in understanding how systems behave, keeping architecture proportional, and working through practical concerns like performance, diagnostics, and reliability.

-These are the technologies, system types, engineering concerns, and principles I tend to focus on most often.
+These are the technologies, system types, engineering concerns, and principles I am in touch the most often.

 **Frameworks**
 - .NET